 First things first.
 Driving in winter conditions with potentially icy roads is not for everyone.
 Using winter tires in Iceland will indeed help.
 But if you have never driven a vehicle in tough winter conditions and plan to be outside of the main metro area of Reykjavik, then you may want to consider other options.

-The farther you get from the cities, the more skills you may need to drive in heavy winter conditions.
-Snow, icy roads, strong winds, narrow roads, and limited visibility all come into play when you are in Iceland during the winter season.
+The farther you get from the cities, the more skills you may need to drive in Iceland's heavy winter conditions.
+Snow, icy roads, strong winds, narrow roads, and limited visibility all come into play when you find yourself on Iceland's roads during the winter season.

 Iceland laws allow for vehicles to be fitted out with winter tires from November 1st. to April 15th each year.
 These special tires can help you with extra traction on icy roads and are highly recommended for the traveler that wants to leave the relative safety of the capital city of Reykjavik and head out on the open road.

-When using our car rental in Iceland services, you will get winter tires included in your rental within the authorized period.
+When renting a car in Iceland with us, you will get winter tires included in your rental within the authorized period.

 Restrictions or permissions are not applied to winter tires themselves.
 The obligatory nature of the law is applied to a certain type of winter tire and the tread depth.
 However, most rental companies just call them "winter tires" to make it more simple for the clients.
 Specific rules are as follows: